 Soy has a lot of uses in the food world, especially in vegan and plant-based foods/recipes.
 This article on the hidden sources of soy will show you places to look for when reading labels and attempting to eat at restaurants.

 A Few More General Notes About Legumes

 Tiger Nuts are neither tree nuts or legumes.
 They’re a tuber root vegetable.
 Tiger nuts are an excellent substitution for people who cannot have tree nuts, peanuts, or other legumes.
-If you’re wondering why this is here, it’s because we use tiger nuts in recipes and most people have never heard of them.
-We want to make sure you know the facts about tiger nuts 🙂
+If you’re wondering why this note is here, it’s because I use tiger nuts in recipes and most people have never heard of them.
+I want to make sure you know the facts about tiger nuts 🙂

 How Do You Know if You’re Allergic to Legumes?

 So this is going to be an answer about food allergies and food intolerance in general, which of course, applies to legumes.
 Anytime you eat a food and it causes a negative reaction, that’s the sign that you’re possibly allergic or intolerant.
 In traditional allergy cases, the onset of an allergic reaction is from the moment of ingestion (sometimes even just contact) up to 4 hours after ingestion.
 After the 4-hour mark is usually when an intolerance is suspected.

 Notice I said traditional.
 There are special conditions such as FPIES, and it’s a true allergy with a delayed onset of symptoms.
 With a food intolerance, many symptoms will be GI based, sometimes skin based, and unfortunately can affect a person for up to a month after ingestion.
 There aren’t many hard and fast rules because no two people are the same.